SergeoLacruz/inventree-zebra-plugin/README.md

 ## Quality matters
 The InvenTree printer system uses a graphical representation of the label.
 The label is described in HTML, converted to a pixel graphic and printed.
-The advantage is independency  printer models and systems.
+The advantage is independency from  printer models and systems.
 Disadvantage is larger data and quality problems with darkness and scaling.
 Let's have a look at the following printout: